This is a preview of your story

 5. Establish a Loyalty Program

 If you already have devoted customers, don’t take them for granted.
-Instead, incentivize them to stay with you.
+Instead, focus on fostering loyalty by incentivizing them to stay with you.

 Incentivise client loyalty by doing the following: